datonic/hub/docs/FAQ.md

 ### How would you backup datasets?

-An easy and cheap way to backup datasets is to preiodically backup the data resources on IPFS/Filecoin.
-This can be done using GitHub Actions and [Estuary](https://estuary.tech/)/[web3.storage](https://web3.storage/).
-Once the data in there, we can rely on the [`_cache` property of the Frictionless Specs](https://specs.frictionlessdata.io/patterns/#caching-of-resources) (or a `_backup` one) to point to the IPFS CID.
+Depending on the dataset, this feature could be pushed to the hosting later.
+If you publish in HuggingFace, you get versioning and backup for free!
+Once the data in there, we can rely on the [`_cache` property of the Frictionless Specs](https://specs.frictionlessdata.io/patterns/#caching-of-resources) (or a `_backup` one) to point to the previous backup.

 ### How would you make datasets discoverable?